erebodino/llm_teleg_bot/README.md

 users, forwards these messages to the Bot Service for processing, and sends the appropriate responses back to the users via Telegram.

+## Usage
+The bot has 3 commands, /start, /register_me and /help.
+Each of them has a brief text self explainatory.
+If you are a new user you should register and then start using the bot.

 ## Install

 ### Clone the repository